 JBL brought the action back to the ring.

 Once again, Guerrero attempted to mount offense, going for his signature trio of suplexes known as the Three Amigos.
 Guerrero was unable to complete the sequence due to fatigue, giving JBL the opportunity to bring the match back into his favor.
 JBL attempted the Clothesline from Hell, only for Guerrero to evade.
 In the midst of this melee, the official was struck, knocking him unconscious.
 Without a referee to maintain order, fans wondered how much further this already intense match would go.

 This led to the most well-known – infamous, even, depending on the perspective – spot of the match.
 On the outside, Guerrero was met with a steel chair shot to the head, courtesy of JBL.
 The shot in question echoed throughout the Staples Center in Los Angeles, California.
 When Guerrero emerged, he donned a crimson mask of the most grotesque manner.
 The blood poured down his face and seemed to show no end in sight.
 Between the heavy blood loss and impaired vision, Guerrero’s grasp on the WWE Championship was becoming weaker.

-Following a Clothesline from Hell from JBL, Guerrero’s WWE Championship reign should have ended.
+Following a Clothesline from Hell from JBL, Guerrero’s WWE Championship reign should have ended at Judgment Day 2004.

 Despite his fleeting strength, Guerrero’s heart remained strong, kicking out of the devastating finisher.
 In fact, he was able to rally another burst of offense, complete with a Frog Splash.
 JBL kicked out of Guerrero’s finisher this time, the match reaching a fever pitch.
 However, it would end in controversial fashion as JBL resorted to using a steel chair.